Osteoarthritis of the spine

 - Intermittent joint pain that eases with movement

 - Numbness or tingling in the arms or hands, as with cervical spine arthritis with spurring

 - Weakness or numbness in the legs, as with lumbar spine arthritis with spurring

-LSI’s award-winning surgeons have a variety of minimally invasive, outpatient procedures available to treat osteoarthritis of the spine.
+Laser Spine Institute’s surgeons have a variety of minimally invasive, outpatient procedures available to treat osteoarthritis of the spine.
 Each of these treatments has its own specific advantages and can be used to address a litany of different degenerative spine conditions in the neck and back.
-Contact the medical professionals at LSI for information about our minimally invasive, endoscopic surgical procedures and for a complimentary review of your MRI or CT scan.
+Contact the medical professionals at Laser Spine Institute for information about our minimally invasive surgical procedures and for a complimentary review of your MRI or CT scan.